basho/riak-python-client/docs/query.rst

 Streaming and Paginating Indexes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: The features below will raise ``NotImplementedError`` if requested against a server that does not support them.

 Sometimes the number of results from such a query is too great to process in one payload, so you can also :meth:`stream the results
 <riak.bucket.RiakBucket.stream_index>`::